sathish316/scrapify/README.md

   end
 ```

-This will expose two urls index and show which return JSON:
+This will respond to two urls index and show with JSON:

 * /pizzas
 * /pizzas/:id